alcortesm/isolate/README.md

 like unshare, lxc or docker.

-Most isolation levels require some capabilities(7), although the `-userns` option allows to run the isolated command in an unpriviledged namespace environment, as shown in the example below.
+Most isolation levels require some capabilities(7), in most cases CAP_SYS_ADMIN.
+User namespaces are the  exception: since  Linux 3.8, no privilege is required to create a user namespace;
+Note that some Linux distributions have user namespaces disabled by default, you can enable it with `echo 1 > /proc/sys/kernel/unprivileged_userns_clone`.

+Running a command in its own new user namespace allows to run the command in an unprivileged namespace environment where the process runs with a full set of capabilities, meaning you no longer need to execute isolate as root to get the CAP_SYS_ROOT capability required by the other isolation levels.
+See the `userns` example below.

 # Instalation